Alabama Road Trip No. 30

 Bookstore owner Charles Flaherty will sell you a book, pour you a cup of coffee, serve you pie and even spin records for you when you visit Marion.

-Down the street is the town’s bookstore and coffee house, As Time Goes By (418 Washington St.; 334–683–6757).
-Here you will find Charles Flaherty, who will sell you a book, pour you a cup of coffee, serve you a piece of pie and even spin records from the 20s, 30s, 40s, 50s or 60s depending on the time of day on his music clock.
+Down the street is the town’s bookstore and coffeehouse, As Time Goes By (418 Washington St.; 334–683–6757).
+Here you will find Charles Flaherty, who will sell you a book, pour you a cup of coffee, serve you a piece of pie and even spin records from the 1920s through the 1960s, depending on the time of day on his music clock.
 Flaherty opens the store on selected days and the hours are limited, so call ahead.

 See a Working Plantation